Mati365/upolujksiazke.pl/README.md

 - [ ] Users who bought this book bought also section
 - [ ] Automatic blog posts
 - [ ] SEOLinks on blog posts / reviews
+- [ ] Tinder alternative but for books

 ## Resources